The mission of William B. Tecler school is to empower myself and others in my community to learn.

-The school day at the William B. Tecler Arts in Education Magnet School begins at 8:40 a.m.
+The school day begins at 8:40 a.m.
 Students should not be dropped off prior to the 8:30 a.m. supervised arrival time.
 Only bus students will be allowed through the side door prior to 8:30 a.m.
 All walkers and riders (Pre-K- Grade 5) will use the front side door for arrival purposes.
 For building security, school doors will be locked at 8:40 a.m.
 Any child arriving after 8:40 a.m. will need to be signed in at the main office by a parent or guardian.
-When there is a delay in the start of the school day, no breakfast will be served.
+Any child that arrives after 8:50 will be considered tardy.

 The bus dismissal process begins at 3:10 p.m. and ends by 3:30 p.m.
 Teacher Aides will walk bus students to the bus.